Herald Newsletter

 Unicameral Bills and What We (or You?)
 Can Do About Them

-The Unicameral is in the stage of debating and passing bills into law.
-Although committee hearings have concluded, we citizens, “The Second House,” have an active role to play in communicating our desires to lawmakers.
-Eric Savaiano will provide clarity on several bills with a focus on food insecurity, noting ramifications if they become law.
+Eric Savaiano will provide clarity on several bills with a focus on food insecurity, noting ramifications if they become law in Nebraska.
 Learn how to best convey your opinions and knowledge to senators.
 Remember, our faith directs our actions.
 Please bring non-perishable food items to donate.
 Goal: collect 100 pounds of food!

 Yoga